-However, if you have a large number of power supplies to replace, please contact the Zebra Call Center at one of the numbers above and they will assist you with the request process.
+If you have a large number of power supplies to replace, please contact the Zebra Call Center at one of the numbers above and they will assist you with the request process.

 - Use the packaging / box which the replacement PSU came in to ship each PSU back to Zebra.
 Simply place it back in the box with the original packing materials, along with a slip of paper providing:

-1. Your company name; and
+1. Your company name

 2. The address where the PSU was being used

 - Seal the box and apply the return label provided to you with your replacement PSU.